orcc/orcc/applications/Crypto/CTL/Hash_Functions/SHA_2/readme.txt

 All basic FUs were written to be compliant with the subset of RVC-CAL supported by Orcc.

--- Common Kernel FUs --
+-- Common Kernel FUs used--

 Preprocessor64.cal
 TruncateHash.cal

-Note: These FUs are located in ../common.
+Note: These FUs are located under package CTL.Hash_Functions.common.

 -- Utility FUs used--

 Smaller2Bigger.cal

-Note: Utilities are located in CTL\Utilities folder.
+Note: Utilities are located under package CTL.Utilities.

 == SHA-2 FU network ==

 SHA-224.xdf
 SHA-256.xdf

-Note: SHA-384 and SHA-512 are not yet implemented because of the big integers support in Orcc.
+Note: SHA-384 and SHA-512 are not yet implemented because of the lack of big integers support in Orcc.
 They will be implemented after implementing a library for BigIntegers in CAL.